DumzDev/YouTubePlus/README.md

-A version of YouTube that allows you to watch videos undetected from GoGuardian and Easily Download
+A version of YouTube that allows you to watch videos and easily download them